Celebrating the BMA Foundation’s continued support for medical research

-The 2018 awards ceremony took place on 6 November at BMA House and was Bollywood themed.
-The event was attended by over 160 guests, including potential donors, philanthropists, key members of the medical research community, Parliamentarians and charity sector leaders.
-An after dinner speech was delivered by Alastair Campbell, best known for his roles as spokesperson, Chief Press Secretary and Director of Strategy for former British Prime Minister Tony Blair.
+The 2022 awards ceremony took place on 8 November at BMA House and was Alice-in-wonderland themed.
+The event was attended by over 120 guests, including potential donors, philanthropists, key members of the medical research community and charity sector leaders.
+An after dinner speech was delivered by Professor Dame Sarah Gilbert, who was the Oxford Project Lead for ChAdOx1 nCoV-19, a vaccine against the novel coronavirus SARS-CoV-2.

 Apply for a BMA Foundation grant

 Don't miss your chance to apply for funding.
-Online applications for the 2021 grant round are now open and will close on 7 May 2021 at 11:59PM.
+Online applications for the 2023 grant round will open on 1 January.

 Previous grant success